404notfound-erdosbootcampproject/reddit_analysis/README.md

 (If using new data:
 We completed our initial analysis on a dataset of posts from several months on r/WallStreetBets.
 We observed that the popularity of the subreddit as a whole waxes and wanes over time, and so in our final analysis, we focus in on posts from a single day.)

-Our preliminary analysis showed that the data for meme posts and non-meme posts is shaped very differently, so for this project, we decided to restrict our analysis to non-meme posts.

 Anatomy of a Reddit post:
 A post on Reddit has several key features.
 It has a title and a body, the latter of which may include non-text content.
 Users may assign upvotes and downvotes to a post, indicating their preference for the post.
 The different between the number of upvotes and downvotes is the post's score.
 Users may add comments in two ways: they may comment directly on the post ("top-level" comments), or they may add a comment in response to another comment.